DenzelBraithwaite/Vault-of-Knowledge/c#.md

 string bookExcerptPart2 = "In the shade of the sallow wood and the fig tree.";
 string name = "Denzel Braithwaite";

-// ToUpper() - Converts the string to uppercase. string loudBookExcerpt = bookExcerptPart1.ToUpper(); // IN THE SHADE OF THE HOUSE, IN THE SUNSHINE ON THE RIVER BANK BY THE BOATS.
+// 💡ToUpper() - Converts the string to uppercase. string loudBookExcerpt = bookExcerptPart1.ToUpper(); // IN THE SHADE OF THE HOUSE, IN THE SUNSHINE ON THE RIVER BANK BY THE BOATS.

-// ToLower() - Converts the string to lowercase. string quietBookExcerpt = bookExcerptPart1.ToLower(); // in the shade of the house, in the sunshine on the river bank by the boats.
+// 💡ToLower() - Converts the string to lowercase. string quietBookExcerpt = bookExcerptPart1.ToLower(); // in the shade of the house, in the sunshine on the river bank by the boats.

-// PadLeft() and PadRight() - Pads the string with spaces or specified characters to a certain length.
+// 💡PadLeft() and PadRight() - Pads the string with spaces or specified characters to a certain length.
 // The int you pass as an argument is the desired length of the string, not the amount of padding to add. string paddedName = name.PadLeft(23); // the {name} variable has 18 chars, so 5 spaces were added to the start of the string to reach the desired 23 chars. paddedName = paddedName.PadRight(28); // the {name} variable has 23 chars, so 5 spaces were added to the end of the string to reach the desired 28 chars.